thindil/dockerada/README.md

 ### GNAT-ARM64

 The base image with GNAT FSF version and gprbuild for Arm64 (aarch64) architecture.
-Based on the stable Debian release.
+Based on the testing Debian release.
 If you want to use any additional library, you have to install it with suffix `:arm64`.
 Example:
 `apt install tcl-dev:arm64`.
 To use it, you will need to setup `--target=aarch64-linux-gnu`.
 Example: